romgrk/barbar.nvim/README.md

 let bufferline.exclude_ft = ['javascript']
 let bufferline.exclude_name = ['package.json']

+" A buffer to this direction will be focused (if it exists) when closing the current buffer.
+" Valid options are 'left' (the default) and 'right' let bufferline.focus_on_close = 'left'

 " Hide inactive buffers and file extensions.
 Other options are `alternate`, `current`, and `visible`. let bufferline.hide = {'extensions': v:true, 'inactive': v:true}